-Taking a boat trip is the perfect way to see the island of Jersey from a different angle, visit some nearby islands that you may not know about and hopefully spot some wildlife!
+Taking a boat trip is the best way to see Jersey from a different angle, visit some nearby islands that you may not know about and hopefully spot some wildlife!

 I took a boat trip with Island RIB Voyages and I had such an amazing morning.
-I drove to St Catherine’s Bay which was another lovely drive.
+I drove to St Catherine’s Bay from St Helier which was another lovely drive.
 St Catherine’s Bay is on the East side of the island meaning that I had now visited both East and West.

 We donned some red jackets and a life jacket provided to us by Island RIB Voyages and hopped onto the boat.
 Mario was our guide and skipper and he really helped make the trip unforgettable.
 We sailed out of the bay at a reasonably leisurely pace but before long we were speeding up for a true RIB experience!

-Our trip was out to Les Ecrehous, a small island not too far away.
+Our trip was out to Les Ecrehous from Jersey, a small island not too far away.
 When we were close by we slowed down and had a look out for some seals.. we were in luck as Mario’s brilliant eyesight spotted quite a few!

 The tide was low at Les Ecrehous island meaning we could get off the boat and have a walk around on what would be the sea bed during high tide.
 There are a number of small settlements on the island, they aren’t lived in all year round, instead used as more holiday homes and it was fascinating having a look round.
 There’s a viewpoint behind some of the buildings which provides an incredible view of the ocean with Jersey in the distance and on the day I visited with the sun shining and the skies so blue I felt like I could well be in the Mediterranean!